How to get to Ambergris Caye from Belize City...

 The quickest/easiest method to get from the Belize International Airport (BZE) to San Pedro is to take one of Belize's regional planes ("puddle jumpers").
 You can pre-book this flight by going to www.tropicair.com, or www.mayaislandair.com.
 The flights are scheduled throughout the day.
 We recommend leaving about 90 minutes between your incoming flight and your puddle jumper flight (although most guests get through immigration and customs quickly, there is increasing tourism in Belize and this is making some waits a bit longer.)
 Please note that the airlines still recommend 2-3 hours in between.
 While there is always a chance of delays, please schedule what makes you comfortable - if you breeze through customs and immigration, they will put you on an earlier flight if possible.
 Recently, Maya Island Air and Tropic Air have changed their booking rules, and Maya now offers a graduated scale where you can buy less expensive flights, but if you need to change, there is a change fee.
 Right now, the more expensive tickets up front can reduce flying stress, as you can change these last minute without penalty.
 As we want our guests to have as stress-free a travel day as possible, we do recommend the flexible fare, and as of now, Tropic still allows changes penalty free.
 Alternatively, you can purchase a less expensive fare with more wait time as a cushion.
 The flight is only 15 minutes long and once you are away from the mainland the water turns beautiful shades of blue and turquoise.
 Ask the pilot if you can sit in the co-pilot seat - they will let you if you ask.
 You'll love the spectacular views of the Caribbean Sea - get your camera out!
-These flights are around $150usd, including everything, for a round trip, and are truly the fastest, most fun, and easiest way to get here - highly recommended and if you can save money elsewhere - it is worth it.
+This is truly the fastest, most fun, and easiest way to get here - highly recommended and if you can save money elsewhere - it is worth it.

 How do I get through Customs/Immigration as quickly as possible?